 From when until when, exactly, is the event?

-Which airport should I fly to and where should I stay if I come in early?
+Which airport should I fly to and from?

 When does each day begin? end?